Loader gif

 • Dry cleaning and laundry while you travel

-• Business expenses while traveling, such as Internet and phone charges
+• Business expenses while traveling, such as internet and phone charges

-Combining business and pleasure
+Tax deductions: combining business and pleasure

 It’s tempting to combine business and pleasure on trips when you are self-employed.
 If you must go to Las Vegas, why not spend a couple more days seeing the sights – and take someone along with you, perhaps?